johnliu55tw/debian-packaging/README.md

 uploaded and accepted.
 Be sure to check for the email.
 If your upload failed, check
 [Package upload errors](https://help.launchpad.net/Packaging/UploadErrors)
-chapter of launchpad help for possible errors.
+chapter of launchpad help for common issues.

 Notice that after it's uploaded, it takes some time for your source package to be built and published on Launchpad.
 Go to your PPA page, check the *Status*